DimaZhh/qamad/README.md

 # qamad
-This is general description info
+This is general description info - file updated